1. Home

 2. / Economy

-3. / What is liberalism's plan for the market?
+3. / What Is Liberalism’s Plan for the Market?

-Written by Corporate
+Written by Corporativo

-Published 09/12/2024 às 06:22
+Published on 09/12/2024 at 06:22

-Youtube image: ©️ Market Makers
+Imagem Youtube: ©️ Market Makers

 Liberalism and the 2008 Crisis

-The Fallacy of Overregulation
+The Fallacy of Excessive Regulation

-Economic Liberalism and the Pursuit of the Higher Interest
+Economic Liberalism and the Pursuit of Self-Interest

-Economic liberalism advocates individual freedom and market self-regulation, arguing that government intervention can create more problems than it solves.
+Economic liberalism advocates for individual freedom and market self-regulation, arguing that government intervention can create more problems than it solves.
 The 2008 crisis is an example of how excessive intervention and regulation can lead to unintended consequences.
 By better understanding how the economy and markets work, we can promote policies that encourage freedom and self-regulation, rather than perpetuating the interventionist cycle.

 Source: ©️ Market Makers

-Notify
+Notify of

 guest